richard-scryber/scryber.core/docs/drawing_fonts.rst

 ======================================
-Document drawing fonts and styles - td
+Document fonts and font styles - td
 ======================================

 Fonts are by detault automatically loaded at startup, and can be referenced by name.